 Nestled along the Little Spokane River, Camp Dart-Lo is conveniently located near Spokane but feels remote with 51 acres of natural landscape and 2 outdoor pools.
-Campers ages 3-18 can explore the rustic outdoors and still be home for dinner!
+Campers ages Pre-K through 8th can explore the rustic outdoors and still be home for dinner!
 Dart-Lo Day Camp sessions run Monday through Friday from 8:30 am to 4:15 pm.
-Leadership programs are available as well as You Bet I CAN! sessions for campers with special needs.
-See more information below!
+Leadership programs are available; See more information below!

-Visit the Camp Dart-Lo Parent Corner for more information on transportation, packing for camp and any other questions you may have leading up to camp.
-After registration you will also receive a Parent Handbook and other helpful information to your email address.
+Visit the Camp Dart-Lo Information Station to learn more about transportation, packing for camp and any other questions you may have leading up to camp.
+After enrollment you will also receive a Handbook and other helpful information to your email address.

 Don't hesitate to call our office (509-747-6191) if you have any questions!